Home

 The Western Dragon Kite

-3D And Others
+Fancy 3D and Others

-Western Influence On The Dragon Kite
+Western Influence on Dragon Kites

-I believe there are some traditional Chinese kites which are 3-D, where a little model of a creature is constructed from fine slivers of bamboo and then covered in silk or paper.
+I believe there are some traditional Chinese kites which are 3D, where a little model of a creature is constructed from fine slivers of bamboo and then covered in silk or paper.
 A flat kite with straight spars is then attached to the 3D model which allows it to fly.

-However, the 3D Dragon kites available in shops or online these days are quite different.
+However, the 3D dragon kites available in shops or online these days are quite different.
 Most of these kites are made with appliquéd nylon sails and fiberglass spars.
 Dragon designs come and go, but here are a few examples that have come onto the market in the past...

 The Flat Dragon Kite

-Pennon kites are a type that originated in Medieval times.
-In contrast to 3D and centipede Dragons, this kite is quite simple.
+Pennon kites are a type that originated in medieval times.
+In contrast to 3D and centipede dragons, this kite is quite simple.
 It's flat, with a curved spar forming the top edge and a straight spar down the middle.

-A long, wide, tail traces out the kite's flight path in the air.
-Sometimes the tail is tapered along its length.
+A long, wide tail traces out the kite's flight path in the air.
+Sometimes, the tail is tapered along its length.
 There are usually short tassels attached to each end of the curved spar as well.
 These are mainly for decoration.

-The archaic European variety had a parchment sail and the common cloth materials of the day were used for the tail.
+The archaic European variety had a parchment sail, and the common cloth materials of the day were used for the tail.

 These days, the bamboo spars are most often replaced with flexible fiberglass rods.
-The sail material is usually rip-stop nylon and sometimes brightly colored Mylar film is used.
+The sail material is usually ripstop nylon, and sometimes brightly-colored Mylar film is used.

 Flying